ballerina-platform/ballerina-dev-website/swan-lake/integration-technology-tools/health-tool.md

     health:1.0.0 successfully set as the active version.
     ```

-2. Download and extract an FHIR Implementation guide to your current directory.
+2. Download the [Carin BB implementation guide](http://hl7.org/fhir/us/carin-bb/STU2/definitions.json.zip) and extract it to your current directory.

-    >**Tip:** You can find standard implementation guides from the [FHIR Implementation Guide registry](http://fhir.org/guides/registry/) (e.g., [Carin BB implementation guide](http://hl7.org/fhir/us/carin-bb/STU2/definitions.json.zip)).

-    >**Note:** Make sure that the downloaded specification archive has the `StructureDefinition`, `ValueSet`, and `CodeSystem` files for the Implementation Guide (IG) resources when extracted.

 3. Run the tool with the [required arguments](#available-parameters).

     >**Note:** Provide values for mandatory arguments.
-Make sure to give the path to downloaded FHIR definitions as the last argument.
-(As this is a common input, no identifier is being used).
+Make sure to give the directory path of the downloaded FHIR definitions as the last argument.
+As this is a common input, no identifier is being used.

 4. Build the generated package and push it to a repository.